fortmarek/EthereumProjectTemplate/fastlane/README.md

 ```
 fastlane xcode
 ```
-Installs FixCode which disables the "Fix Issue" button in Xcode
+Installs FixCode which disables the "Fix Issue" button in Xcode, Swimat and Fuzzy
 ### analyze
 ```
 fastlane analyze